ietf-wg-acme/acme/draft-ietf-acme-acme.md

 type (required, string):
 : The string "dns-01"

-authorizedKey (required, string):
+token (required, string):
-: A serialized authorized key object, base64-encoded.
-The "key" field in this object MUST match the client's account key.
+: A random value that uniquely identifies the challenge.
+This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
+It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

 ~~~~~~~~~~
 {
   "type": "dns-01",
-  "authorizedKey": "odyHtABZt47RZfacMq3zL...xIWRXBCCvl61bYo7ATU6Z4"
+  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA"
 }
 ~~~~~~~~~~

+A client responds to this challenge by constructing an authorized key object from the "token" value provided in the challenge and the client's account key.
+The client then computes two artefacts from this authorized key object:

-In response to the challenge, the client MUST parse the authorized key object and verify that its "key" field contains the client's account key.
-The client then computes the SHA-256 digest of the JSON-encoded authorized key object (without base64-encoding).
+* The JSON encoding of the authorized key object
+* The SHA-256 digest of the JSON-encoded authorized key object

 The record provisioned to the DNS is the base64 encoding of this digest.
 The client constructs the validation domain name by prepending the label